Gone Today - Gone For Good!

 Timber is rarely maintained as it should be and rotting wood is easy to chew through.

 A good supply of fresh drinking water is another resource that squirrels will value.
 Gutters that have not been adequately maintained quickly fill with moss and leaves that act as a substrate for plants to grow, trapping water in small pools, ideal for drinking.

 Clearly, we are building a picture of bliss for our squirrels: fresh water, easy access, warm roof cavities, and an insulated bed of loft insulation - Perfect!

 What Are Squirrel Traps?

-Squirrel traps come in a number of forms that include: the cage or the break-neck.
+Squirrel traps come in many forms that include: the cage or the break-neck.
 The cage trap directly captures the squirrel that then needs to be humanely killed.
-The break-neck trap does exactly what it says.
+The break-neck trap does precisely what it says.

 The challenge is choosing which is the right option in each situation.
 The traps don't always deploy as expected, so on the rare occasion a squirrel is trapped by a limb or its tail, it will inevitably suffer, and this cannot always be avoided.